FailAcademy/learning/wdp-vancouver/_projects/project-05.md

 - Create aesthetically-relevant styles to build out a "Mars" theme for the app (have fun with this!)
 - Demonstrate effective organization of the project’s root directory
-- Have a Git repository initialized in it
+- Have a Git repository initialized in its root directory with an appropriately customized `.gitignore` file
-- Be pushed to GitHub (with all of your commits synced to it and ONLY necessary files pushed)
+- Be pushed to GitHub (with all of your commits synced to it)
+- Contain a `REAMDE.md` file describing the project (e.g. technologies used, personal learnings, etc.)

 **Angular 2 requirements:**